The most misunderstood word in the world is ‘Love’.

 It’s love Jim, but not as we know it.
 Don’t be afraid to grieve what you had because it’s hard saying goodbye to the known.
+It’s hard saying goodbye to monogamy.
 You will experience sadness of course.
 The loss of expectations and the loss of what you knew.
 Be kind to each other, it’s not easy to shift your world and constantly create your relationships in the now, without expectation, without assumption and without possession.

 But you will find eventually that it’s like feeling the warmth of the sun on your skin after years in the darkness.